ysavilov/jbbmo-Introduction-to-Git-and-GitHub/README.md

 ## Simple Interest Calculator

-A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that very calculates simple interest given principal, annual rate of interest and time period in years.

 ```
 Input: